jhvanderschee/hugocodex/content/en/products/t-shirt.md

 weight: 5
 ---

 Sponsoring BEP [through Github](https://github.com/sponsors/bep) will get me some stickers.
-Two months of sponsoring on the 15 dollar plan ensures a huge amount of Hugo stickers.
+Two months of sponsoring on the 15 dollar plan will get me a huge amount of Hugo stickers.
 That enables me to decorate my laptop, my walls, my doors, my bike and my kids!